 Sports lighting systems consume power which over time can be significant, and IES RP-6-15 defines methods for maximizing energy efficiency.

-The IES-suite joins standards developed by the International Code Council (International Building Code), the Institute of Electrical and Electronic Engineers (IEEE 3001.9) and the National Fire Protection Association (NFPA 70) that must be applied skillfully by design professionals and by athletic facility managers.
+The IES-suite joins standards developed by the International Code Council (International Building Code), the Institute of Electrical and Electronic Engineers (IEEE 3001.9) and the National Fire Protection Association (NFPA 70) that must be applied skillfully by design professionals and understood by athletic facility managers.
 Other consensus standards developers such as the American Society of Heating and Refrigeration Engineers and the Entertainment Services and Technology Association are moving into this space.
-Keep in mind that the IES typically deals with the application of best practice in illumination.

 At the moment, the University of Kentucky, Renslelaer Polytechnic Institute and Lawrence Berkeley National Laboratory are participating in the technical committee along with other subject matter experts.

 The IEEE E&H Committee meets online 4 times monthly in Europe and the United States; and those meetings are open to the public (CLICK HERE).
 Additionally, we set aside one hour every month to walk through the entire suite of standards for sports and recreation facilities.
-The next meeting is scheduled for October 22nd 11 AM EDT.
-Feel free to join this teleconference with the login information at the upper right of our home page
+See our CALENDAR for the date of our next Athletic & Recreation standards teleconference.
+Login credential are at the upper right of our home page

 Category: Electrical, Athletics & Recreation